How do I know if I have a drinking ‘problem’?

 people who don’t have a problem with alcohol don’t question whether they have a problem with alcohol.

-That really is the bottom line.
+That’s the bottom line.

-I play the pokies maybe once a year, if that.
-I don’t spend time even contemplating whether I have a problem with gambling because I know I don’t.
-It doesn’t even enter my mind.
+Despite gambling being highly addictive for many I don’t spend any time at all contemplating whether I have a problem with gambling, because I categorically know I don’t.
+It doesn’t even enter into my thinking.

-Ultimately, the label of whether you are or aren’t an alcoholic is less important in many respects than how you feel about your drinking.
-If you are regularly feeling physically and mentally awful, cloaked in shame, guilt and remorse about your drinking then it’s probably time to take a closer look at it.
+If you are regularly feeling physically and mentally awful, cloaked in shame, guilt and remorse about your drinking then it’s probably time to explore that a bit further.
+To get curious.

 If this resonates with you, there is lots of help out there!
-Go to my free resources page, go to your GP or contact me.

 Sources: